flydog-sdr/docs/docs/en/manual/admin.md

 ## Using the Console

-If you need to perform certain operations on the FlyDog SDR in the terminal, you can use the console service provided by the backend administration.
+If you need to perform certain operations on the FlyDog SDR in the terminal, you can use the console service provided by the administration.

 If you are using the console outside the local network, you will need to go to the Security tab and set Restrict console connections to the local network to No.